-be clear about the purpose of the activity and about what will happen the privacy, dignity, safety and well being of children and young people.
+Working with children and young people may involve the taking or recording of images.
+Any such work should take be clear about the purpose of the place with due regard to the law and the need to safeguard the privacy, dignity, safety and well being of children and young people.
 Informed written consent from parents or carers and agreement, where possible, from the child or young person, should always be sought before an image is taken for any purpose.